ssalonen/openhab2-addons/addons/binding/org.openhab.binding.modbus/README.md

 This example reads different kind of Modbus items from the slave.

-In addition, there is write-only entry for holding register index 5 (register number **4**0006).
-Note that `Holding6writeonly` item state might differ from the physical slave since it is not refreshed.

 Please refer to the comments for more explanations.

 `things/modbus_ex1.things`: